NY doctor with Ebola a serious student with funny side, friends say

 The couple live together in New York City’s Harlem neighborhood.

-Dixon, who has been quarantined at Bellevue, works at the HOPE Program, an organization that teaches employment skills to poor New Yorkers.
+Dixon, who has been quarantined at Bellevue, works at the HOPE Program, an organization which teaches employment skills to poor New Yorkers.

 “Our thoughts and concerns are with our colleague and her fiancé at this time.
 We have spoken with high-level officials at the New York City Department of Health and have been assured that there is no risk at our workplace,” the organization said on its website.